strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/DomainLogReview/DomainLogReview.md

 ![](attachments/DC2-double-click.png)

 This will open Windows Event Viewer.
 Note, it will open in **Sysmon Operational**.
 This is not what we want.
-Please scroll down to the **DC2-secLogs-3-26-DomainPasswordSpray.evtx** file under Saved Logs:
+Please scroll down to the **DC2-secLogs-3-26-DomainPasswordSpray.evtx** file under Saved Logs (all the way at the bottom):

 ![](attachments/dlr_winevent.png)